JoJo-designs/good_readme_generator/samples/README.md

   ### Installation
   Does your program need to be installed or have extra dependencies?
 Tell the reader what they need to know about making it work.
   ### Usage
   Simple, firendly and super easy to use.
-Tell the reader about how great it is using you program.
+Tell the reader about how great it is using your program.
   ### License
   ##### Type of license CC0
   Projects with the CC0 license allows users to copy, modify, distribute and perform the work, even for commercial purposes, without asking permission.